-Ukraine says dozens killed in Russian attack on Kharkiv village
+Ukraine says dozens of people killed in Russian attack on Kharkiv village

 — Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) October 5, 2023

-Zelenskyy’s comments came as he attended a summit of European leaders in the Spanish city of Granada, where he called on Western countries to redouble their support for Ukraine’s war effort and air defence systems.
+Zelenskyy called on Western countries to redouble their support for Ukraine’s war effort and air defence systems.

+A spokesman for the head of the United Nations said he “strongly condemns” the attack.

+“Attacks against civilians and civilian infrastructure are prohibited under international humanitarian law, and they must stop immediately,” Stephane Dujarric, spokesman for Secretary-General Antonio Guterres, said in a statement.